-All parish locations within the Diocese of British Columbia have been registered under "the Anglican Synod of the Diocese of British Columbia" Firm No. 23204-141.
+All church locations within the Diocese of British Columbia have been registered under "the Anglican Synod of the Diocese of British Columbia" Firm No. 23204-141.
 All employees included on the Diocesan Centralized Payroll are covered by this registration number.
+If your church has its own payroll, it is necessary that you register separately under the official name of your church.
+You will then have direct correspondence with WorkSafe for assessments and claim reports.
+If you are uncertain about your need to register, contact the Synod Office or WorkSafe for information.